mikelseverson/api-boilerplate/README.md

 1/13 - Project planning and progress through frontendmasters API course

-Project planning: First progress through frontendmasters and recreate the API making sure I fully understand how the components interact with eachother.
-Then I'll create an API with mongoose db, authenticaion, unit testing, and a custom middleware, mixed in with techniques I learn at Prime Academy.
+Project planning: First progress through frontendmasters and recreate the API making sure I fully understand how the components interact with each other.
+Then I'll create an API with mongoose db, authentication, unit testing, and a custom middleware, mixed in with techniques I learn at Prime Academy.
 I'll then recreate the API customized for my next project (not utilizing the boilerplate) to cement what I've learned.